 Photos are the most important aspect of a property listing.
 Great photos draw the viewer in and encourage them to click on the main ad.
 Terrible photos are a huge turnoff and could make it much harder to find a tenant.

 Ideally, take photos of the property before you let it for the very first time, especially if you have just completed a full renovation and the carpets are new.
-You can re-use these photos for future listings (unless anything has changes significantly in the meantime).
+You can re-use these photos for future listings (unless anything has changed significantly in the meantime).

 Indoor property photos